Media Hub

 Industry

 A lot of newly qualified practice candidates use this as an opportunity to move into commercial finance.
 Although there are a few myths surrounding this move, including the fact that you get more money, if you’re going to do it – now’s the time!
-Waiting until you’re a Manager in practice can seem like a good idea, and in certain specialisms it definitely pays off, but you’re more moldable when you’re newly qualified.
-Also, becoming too specialist can sometimes develop your skill set into something quite irrelevant for an internal finance department.
+Waiting until you’re a Manager in practice can seem like a good idea, and in certain specialisms, it pays off, but you’re more moldable when you’re newly qualified.
+Also, becoming too specialist can sometimes develop your skill set into something quite irrelevant to an internal finance department.
 Another thing to consider is moving to a top firm.
-Moving into industry is extremely competitive and quite often it is the Big 4/Top 10 professionals that are the first choice.
-Joining a top firm can do yourself favours in the long term.
+Moving into the industry is extremely competitive and quite often it is the Big 4/Top 10 professionals that are the first choice.
+Joining a top firm can do you favours in the long term.

 Job Title